Tasmay-Tibrewal/edu-lm/readme.md

 3. **Video Viewing**: Videos are embedded in the media viewer for instant playback.
 4. **Duplicate Prevention**: The system prevents uploading duplicate videos.

-### Removing Videos
+### Removing Documents & Videos

-1. **From Media Viewer**: Click the red cross (×) button on any video card in the media viewer to remove it.
+1.  **From Media Viewer**: Click the red cross (×) button on any document or video card in the media viewer to remove it.
-2. **From Upload List**: For local videos, clicking the cross (×) next to the file in the upload component will also remove it from the session.
+2.  **From Upload List**: For local files (PDFs or videos), clicking the cross (×) next to the file in the upload component will also remove it from the session.
+3.  **Synchronized UI**: Removing a file from the media viewer will also automatically remove it from the corresponding upload component's list, keeping the interface consistent.

 ### Chatting with Documents